-- 1 You create an AMI as described elsewhere in this guide. - 2 You register a product with Amazon DevPay (see Product Registration) As part of this process, you provide a product description, product pricing, etc. This registration process creates a product code for the product and a URL where customers can sign up to use the product (called the purchase URL). - 3 You use an Amazon EC2 command or API call to associate the product code with your AMI (see Associating a Product Code with an AMI).
-This makes the AMI a paid AMI. - 4 You use an Amazon EC2 command or API call to share the AMI with select customers or the public (see Sharing Your Paid AMI with Select Users or the Public).
+- 1 You create an AMI as described elsewhere in this guide. - 2 You register a product with Amazon DevPay.
+For more information, see Product Registration.
+As part of this process, you provide a product description, product pricing, etc. This registration process creates a product code for the product and a URL where customers can sign up to use the product (called the purchase URL).

+- 3 You use an Amazon EC2 command or API call to associate the product code with your AMI.
+For more information, see Associating a Product Code with an AMI.
+This makes the AMI a paid AMI. - 4 You use an Amazon EC2 command or API call to share the AMI with select customers or the public.

+For more information, see Sharing Your Paid AMI with Select Users or the Public.